 A Fast and Flexible Remote Video Workflow for High-Resolution Media

-Just using Final Cut Pro X, Premiere Pro CC, or DaVinci Resolve to siff through all of that footage would be a pain.
-Instead, we use a media management software called Kyno (rhymes with rhino)—an easy-to-use, media management solution that gives you a host of features for ingesting, discovering, playing back, and distributing media.
+Using just Final Cut Pro X, Premiere Pro CC, or DaVinci Resolve to sift through all of that footage would be a pain.
+And that’s where Kyno came into play.
+This easy-to-use, media management solution gives you a host of features for ingesting, discovering, playing back, and distributing media.
+And now Kyno integrates directly with Frame.io!

-You’re probably thinking, “Okay, so you’ve got an archive.
+You’re probably thinking, “Okay, so that’s an archive.
 What’s this got to do with collaboration?”
-Well, about two videos ago, we brought in a freelance cameraman/editor to help catch us up in post.
+Well, about two videos before we built this workflow, we brought in a freelance cameraman/editor to help catch us up in post.
 We spent about 2 hours shooting and copying over the talking-head for the video.
 We ran out of time before we could shoot any b-roll.
 So he took the talking-head footage home on an external hard drive.
 But I still needed to get him the right b-roll.

-So, I jumped into Kyno, and started looking on our Jellyfish for possible b-roll options.
+That’s when I learned to use Kyno in combination with our Jellyfish.
 Kyno made this very easy.
-However, finding the footage and getting it to my editor were two very different things.
+However, getting the footage to my editor proved to be a more difficult challenge until I started using Frame.io.
 Thanks to Frame.io, I knew we could use a proxy workflow in Final Cut Pro X to help save download time on his end.

 But what about getting the footage up to Frame.io?
 I didn’t want to have to jump from Kyno to Finder to drag the footage over.
 And a lot of it was RED footage, so it wasn’t super easy to upload.
-Thankfully, Kyno just released an integration with Frame.io that allows you to select footage and upload the original directly.
+Thankfully, Kyno’s integration with Frame.io allows you to select footage and upload the original directly.
 However, 4.5K RED Raven footage can take up a lot of space in the cloud.
 Thankfully, Kyno has a built-in transcoder.
-You can actually select a range of clips, select Deliver To>Frame.io, and then optionally transcode.
+You can actually select a range of clips, select Deliver To Frame.io, and then optionally transcode.

 We ended up transcoding at full resolution to H.264.
 This made our uploads and downloads of full resolution much faster.
 And because Kyno supports RED Raw natively, we were able to apply a simple color grade to the RED footage in REDCINE-X that was baked into the transcoded footage before sending to Frame.io.
 We also made sure to name the transcodes exactly the same as the originals.
 This would enable re-linking to the camera originals at the end.